jaynal83/vegiehat/content/teams/index.md

     <p>Jahid Hasan Imran is a Data Science and Bioinformatics enthusiast with a Bachelor's
 degree in Statistics from the Department of Statistics, University of Rajshahi, Bangladesh.
 He leverages <strong> Python and R </strong> for Data Analysis and Visualization, and has experience in <strong> Web Scraping, Web Design, Microarray Analysis, Docking, and Microbiome (16S rRNA) </strong> Research.
-He is also proficient in <strong> Jupyter Notebook, Google Colab, Visual Studio Code, Adobe Illustrator, and Figma </strong>.
-By transforming data into actionable insights, he drives innovation and progress in data science and bioinformatics.
+He is also proficient in <strong> Jupyter Notebook, Google Colab, Visual Studio Code, Adobe Illustrator, and Figma. </strong> By transforming data into actionable insights, he drives innovation and progress in data science and bioinformatics.
     </p>
     <ul>